seb208/Disney-Box-Office-Predictions/README.md

 # **Disney Box Office Prediction Analysis**

 This project aimed to predict the financial success of Disney films using box office revenue (adjusted for inflation) as the primary metric.
 Leveraging statistical analysis and programming, I explored various factors influencing a film's success.
+Accompanied by full report explanation with conclusion and visual guide.

 ---